-35 Capital Management
+34 Capital Management

-For the purpose of the Company's capital management, capital includes issued equity capital, share premium, Other equity in form of Subordinate Debt of the Company and short term unsecured loans for short fall in cash flow.
+For the purpose of the Company's capital management, capital includes issued equity capital and Other equity in form of Sub-ordinate Debt.

 The Company's objective for capital management is to maximize shareholder value and safeguard business continuity.